Tyler Bass

 Tyler Royce Bass (born February 14, 1997) is an American professional football placekicker for the Buffalo Bills of the National Football League (NFL).
 He played college football for the Georgia Southern Eagles and was selected by the Bills in the sixth round of the 2020 NFL draft.

 Early life

 Bass played high school football and soccer at Dutch Fork High School in Irmo, South Carolina.
 He credits his grandmother for convincing him to try out for the football team due to his strong soccer leg.
 He committed to Georgia Southern on January 31, 2015.
 He won the Chris Sailer award, awarded to the best high school football kicker, following his senior season.

 College career

-Bass was redshirted his true freshman year.
+Bass was redshirted his true freshman year at Georgia Southern.
 He saw significant improvement in his redshirt junior season, making 19 of 21 field goal attempts and 45 of 45 extra point attempts.
 During his last game at Georgia Southern, he began his practice of wearing eye black under only one eye as a shoutout to his grandmother.

 He participated in the 2020 Senior Bowl, making 2 field goals and 4 of 4 extra point attempts.